Simran-Gosai/Technical-Interview-Questions/README.md

 • what made you choose IT
 • what is an OS, why do we need them
 • 6 lifts in office building problem
-• favourite subject and why
+• favourite subject and why?
 • different between data structures and data bases
 • why do we use/ require DB?
 • which position do you think best suits your profile